San Francisco Wrongful Termination Lawyer

 Furthermore, if an employer willfully fails to pay a terminated employee all wages–including accrued vacation and earned commissions–at the time of termination, the employee may also be entitled to waiting time penalties.
 Waiting time penalties accrue in an amount equal to the employee’s daily rate of pay multiplied by the number of days the employee was not paid, up to 30 days.
 Cal.
 Labor Code § 203.

-Let us handle your wrongful termination case
+Let us handle your case